ibrhmch/Distributed-Power-Tracker/README.md

 # Final Project Repository

-Team: (PUT YOUR TEAM MEMBERS NAMES HERE)
+Team: (Ch Mohammad Ibrahim, Rylan Moore)

 You need to provide us access to your code repository.